- Will Tuberculosis Prevent You From Getting Life Insurance?

-On March 24, 1882, Dr. Robert Koch unveiled research that isolated Mycobacterium tuberculosis, the cause of tuberculosis.
-His discovery marked a milestone in the fight against this deadly disease.
-World TB day was celebrated on March 24th to raise awareness about TB-related problems and solutions.
+In March o f 1882, Dr. Robert Koch published his research which identified Mycobacterium tuberculosis as the root cause of tuberculosis.
+This discovery proved to be the watershed moment in the fight against the deadly disease, and now World TB Day is observed on March 24th as a result to raise awareness about TB-related problems and solutions.

-There is a long latency period between infection and clinical illness.
-The organism invades the lung and multiplies there, frequently causing few symptoms.
+Each year, TB is responsible for more than 1.5 million deaths globally and it primarily occurs in developing countries.
+The symptoms vary from weight loss to coughing and the infection is characterized by a long latency period between infection and clinical illness.
+The organism invades the lung and multiplies there, but it often causes few immediate symptoms.
 One organism can multiply into a million organisms in 3 weeks, which then spread by the blood stream to all parts of the body.

 TB prefers a high oxygen environment and grows best in areas with a good blood supply like the top of the lung, the outer kidney, the spine and the ends of the long bones.
 When the primary lung lesion heals, the chest x-ray may be normal or show focal calcification.
 Most patients have complete healing of the primary infection after 6 to 9 months of treatment using multiple drugs.
 In addition, TB cultures should be negative at the termination of treatment.